thinktandem/tandem/site/blog/2019-02-01-lando-is-ready-for-the-masses-with-rc2-release.md

 ---
-title: 'Lando is ready for the masses with RC2 release'
+title: "Lando is ready for the masses with RC2 release"
 tags:
     - development
     - devops